KeepCoolWithCoolidge/asciigraph/README.md

 echo plot(data, caption="An example graph!")
 ```

-Running this example would render the following graph:
+Running this example renders the following graph:

 ```
  10.00 ┤        ╭╮